DomIRC/domirc.github.io/registration/index.md

 ## Registering an account

-Registering an account allows you to keep one or more nicks,
+Registering an account allows you to keep one or more nicks.
-it prevents other people to use them (if enforced) or steal them from you.
+It prevents other people to use them (if enforced) or steal them from you.
 It will also allow you to register a channel in order to manage it.

 To register a nickname, you will need to type the following command in your IRC client:

 > /msg NickServ REGISTER \<password\> \<email\>

-Replace `<password>` by your own secret password and `<email>` by a valid email address.
+Replace `<password>` with your own secret password and `<email>` by a valid email address.

 You will receive an email containing a NickServ command to validate your account.
 Just copy & paste it in your IRC client and that's all, your nick is now registered!